Semester drop off hours: Closed for lunch.

 Students must supply their own materials.
 Transfer your files on one of our supplied USB memory sticks found near the laser in room 524.Your files must use the template guidelines on the Laser cutter instructions PDF.

 If you are still having trouble, here is a simplified help guide.
 Click Here for PDF

 -Plexiglass, Acrylic - up to 1/4" thick

--Wood - up to 3/8" thick, double check with monitor by bringing the material because some wood might have layers of glue, and we cannot cut on those.
+-Wood - up to 3/8" thick, double check with monitor by bringing the material because some wood might have layers of glue that we cannot cut.

 -paper, construction paper, mat-board.

 -Glass (only etching)- We have a rotary turner for bottles.

 If you have any questions bring the material to the room and a monitor can tell you if the material can be cut.